This article was updated on January 24th, 2024

 What causes dog dandruff?

-- Allergies: The skin is one of your dog’s natural barriers to infection.
+1. Allergies: The skin is one of your dog’s natural barriers to infection.
 When a dog suffers from allergies (food or environmental), the skin is weakened and damaged by chronic itching, scratching, and inflammation.
 You may notice your dog scratching all over his body or licking his paws excessively along with dandruff.
-They are also more prone to recurring ear infections.
+Dogs with allergies are also more prone to recurring ear infections.

 Three steps you can take at home to help your dog